Chiral differential operators: formal loop group actions and associated modules: CDOs on Smooth Manifolds

 \section{CDOs on Smooth Manifolds}

-A sheaf of CDOs is a sheaf of vertex algebras locally modelled on a very basic vertex algebra (known as the $\beta\gamma$-system), and provides a mathematical approximation to a quantum field theory of much interest. \cite{MSV,GMS1,GMS2,KV,Kapustin,Witten.CDO,Tan} This section reviews the construction and classification of sheaves of CDOs on a smooth manifold, following the formulation in \cite{myCDO}.
+A sheaf of CDOs is a sheaf of vertex algebras locally modelled on an elementary vertex algebra known as a $\beta\gamma$-system, and it provides an approximate mathematical formulation of the quantum theory of $2$-dimensional $\sigma$-models. \cite{GMS1,Kapustin,Witten.CDO} This section reviews the construction and classification of sheaves of CDOs on a smooth manifold.
+For the definition of a vertex algebra, see \cite{Kac,FB-Z}.